ebeui/heart_disease_prediction/README.md

 ## 📑 Resources
 I have organized the following resources for easy access:

-- **Data Source**: The original Heart Disease UCI dataset can be found on [Kaggle](https://www.kaggle.com/datasets/alphiree/cardiovascular-diseases-risk-prediction-dataset).
+- **Data Source**: The original Heart Disease dataset can be found on [Kaggle](https://www.kaggle.com/datasets/alphiree/cardiovascular-diseases-risk-prediction-dataset).

-- **Standup Progress Presentation**: This is a [presentation](https://github.com/yourusername/BrainStation_Capstone/blob/main/reports/progress_presentation.pdf) of the progress made during development.

 ## 📬 Contact
 Thank you for your interest in my cardiovascular disease prediction project!
-If you have any questions or suggestions or simply want to discuss anything related to the project, please don't hesitate to reach out through this GitHub repository or via email at [youremail@example.com](mailto:youremail@example.com).
+If you have any questions or suggestions or simply want to discuss anything related to the project, please don't hesitate to reach out through this GitHub repository or via email at [dianengalu@gmail.com](mailto:dianengalu@gmail.com).
 I'm excited to share this project with the community and look forward to receiving valuable feedback.

 Stay healthy! ❤️